vinta/awesome-python/README.md

 ## DevOps Tools

-*Software and libraries for DevOps*
+*Software and libraries for DevOps.*

 * [OpenStack](http://www.openstack.org/) - Open source software for building private and public clouds.
 * [Ansible](http://www.ansible.com/) - An IT automation tool.